Upsilon decay widths in magnetized asymmetric nuclear matter: in a field theoretical model for composite hadrons

-and, the functions $f(|{\bf k}|)$ and $g(|{\bf k}|)$ satisfy the constraint \cite{spm781}, $f^2+g^2 {\bf k}^2=1$, as obtained from the equal time anticommutation relation for the four-component Dirac field operators.
+and, $u_r$ and $v_s$ are the two component spinors for the quark and antiquark.
+The functions $f(|{\bf k}|)$ and $g(|{\bf k}|)$ satisfy the constraint $f^2+g^2 {\bf k}^2=1$, as obtained from the equal time anticommutation relation for the four-component Dirac field operators.
 These functions, for the case of free Dirac field of mass $M$, are given as,

 where $k_0=(|{\bf k}|^2+M^2)^{1/2}$.
 In the above, $M$ is the constituent quark mass, which has been assumed to be momentum independent \cite{amspmwg,amspm_upsilon} in the present work.
 We also take the low momentum expansions for the the functions $f(|{\bf k}|) \sim 1-({g(|{\bf k}|)}^2{\bf k}^2/2)$ and $g(|{\bf k}|)\sim 1/2M$ \cite{amspmwg,amspm_upsilon}.